klinejonathan/diving/jb_summary.md

 I’ve verified or passed and done enough research on (aggregating various dive reports, blogs, maps, etc.).
 There are still plenty I haven’t seen yet or haven’t bothered exploring.
 I started this adventure with a long swim on the gold line, and slowly branching out to various jumps and siphons.
+I've swam back to about 2,800', and have been gradually extending my exploration.
 Turns out the poor maps, high flow and lack of a scooter make it a good learning environment if you’re into figuring out how to read the cave, experiencing some poor conditions (probably of your own doing), and work on some more complex navigation and cave skills.
+Over the last couple of months, I've taken advantage of the lower flow to verify both sides of the first 4 ts (all the way back to the trash room).

 It's probably obvious, but swimming in JB is usually the exception, there is a reason most divers and most real penetration happens on scooters.
 Realistically, you’re probably not swimming much past the trash room, as you start racking up some serious deco and you become pretty bailout limited on a rebreather or start requiring 2+ stages open circuit.
-I’ve heard that with a scooter and 2 stages (plus “back” gas) you can see pretty much everything on the map.
+On one trip when the flow was way down, it was right at 100 minutes to kick back to 2'800' (via the lower route), about 45 minutes for the exit, 45 minutes of deco and a runtime right at 3 hours.
+I’ve heard that with a scooter and 2 stages (plus “back” gas) you can see pretty much see everything on the map.

 The main passage is generally very backmount friendly; many of the side tunnels however, especially in the first several thousand feet are either sidemount only or become sidemount quickly.
-I’ve had the fortune of discovering some of the not so backmount friendly tunnels while you guessed it, in a backmount rebreather;
-I’ve made some messes, I’ve had to back out, and some I’ve just looked at and went not happening.
+There are also various fissures where you end up swimming sideways through the cracks.
+I’ve had the fortune of discovering some of the not so backmount friendly tunnels while you guessed it, in a backmount rebreather; I’ve made some messes, I’ve had to back out, and some I’ve just looked at and went not happening.

-Most of the main passage (at least once you drop down the chimney), is around 95’ until you get back towards King’s Canyon where it rises to about 80’, and there’s spots beyond King’s Canyon that get up to 60’ or so.
+Most of the main passage (at least once you drop down the chimney), is around 95’ until you get back towards King’s Canyon where it rises to about 80’ (before dropping back down), and there’s spots beyond King’s Canyon that get up to 60’ or so.
+It's relatively constant depth but there is definitely a good bit of sawtooth profile, depending on your dive plan.

 There are ‘T’s everywhere!
 Especially after about 3,000’ off the Gold Line.
 Bring a dozen or more line markers with you!
 Plastic colored clothespins work